Last Updated on by Mitch Rezman

 He travels commercially and pilots his own private aircraft with hi co-pilot Racheal.

-There’s a lot of fun time videos on the channel.
+There are a lot of fun time videos on the channel.

 The majority of which are hard-core bird training beginning with simple step ups to how to hold to teaching his birds how to recognize colors and how to bowl.

 From what I could see all of his birds have been taught flight recall which is very important.